episerver/Foundation-docs/Foundation.Find.Cms/Page Types/Location List Page.md

-# Locations List Page
+# Location List Page
-"Used to disploay of list of all locations"
+"Used to display a list of all locations"

 <img src="Screenshots/Locations%20List%20Page%20-%20icon.png?raw=true" alt="<PAGETYPE> icon" width="40%" />